sr3dna/androme/README.md

     });
 </script>
 ```
+Library files are in the /dist folder.
+There is a babel minified for production (ES5) and non-babel version for development (ES6).
+The primary function "parseDocument" can be called on multiple elements and multiple times per session.
+The application will continuously and progressively build into a single entity with combined shared resources.

+NOTE: Calling "save" or "write" methods before the images have completely loaded can sometimes cause them to be excluded from the generated layout.
+In these cases you should use the "parseDocument" chain method "then" to set a callback for your commands.

+### User settings

 These settings are available in the global variable "androme" to customize your desired XML structure.
 Compatible attributes are generated based on the targetAPI setting.
 I have not validated every attribute in relation to the API version but the customization code can easily be modified to support your project.

 ```javascript